 Definition, Etiology, PathogenesisTop

 Cardiac tamponade represents the most severe and urgent clinical presentation of pericardial effusion.
 It occurs when pericardial fluid accumulation exceeds the elastic limit of the pericardium, resulting in significantly elevated intrapericardial pressures.
-Cardiac tamponade is a life-threatening condition resulting from a slow or more rapid compression of cardiac chambers due to the accumulation of pericardial inflammatory/malignant exudates, pus, blood, clots, or gas.
+Cardiac tamponade is a life-threatening condition resulting from a slow or more rapid compression of cardiac chambers due to the accumulation of content in the pericardium (inflammatory/malignant exudates, pus, blood, clots, or gas).

 1) Pericarditis (eg, idiopathic; viral; other infectious, including tuberculous pericarditis in developing countries where tuberculosis is endemic).

-2) Iatrogenic (eg, invasive procedure–related, as in the case of complications related to percutaneous coronary intervention, atrial fibrillation ablation, pacemaker lead insertion; postpericardiotomy syndrome after cardiac surgery).
+2) Iatrogenic (eg, related to invasive procedures, as in the case of complications related to percutaneous coronary intervention [PCI], atrial fibrillation ablation, pacemaker lead insertion; postpericardiotomy syndrome after cardiac surgery).